 We believe that cash generated from operations and our current cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least the next twelve months.
-Our future capital requirements will depend on many factors, including the number and price of common shares we repurchase under our stock repurchase program and our level of investment in technology and advertising initiatives.
+Our future capital requirements will depend on many factors, including our level of investment in technology and advertising initiatives.
 We currently do not have any bank debt, line of credit facilities or other borrowing arrangements.
 To the extent that available funds are insufficient to fund our future activities, we may need to raise additional capital through public or private equity or debt financing to the extent such funding sources are available.